erickhun/blog/content/posts/investing-from-taiwan.md

 ![Taiwan Banks with the best exhchange rates](/img/investing-in-taiwan/twd-usd-rates-per-banks.png)

-The rates difference are almost the same, and ranking can change considerably on the hourly basiss. .
-I wouldn't chose a bank based on this information, unless you have a really big amount (more than 1,000,000 TWD) to exchange.
+The rates difference are almost the same, and ranking can change considerably on an hourly basis.
+I wouldn't choose a bank based on this information, unless you have a really big amount (more than 1,000,000 TWD) to exchange.

 **Is there a way to send money from Taiwan to Interactive Broker for free?** There is no straightforward way to send money from Taiwan to Interactive Brokers, but here some tips: